Valuative stability of polarised varieties: Preliminaries

 \begin{example} Suppose $Y$ a Fano type variety, in the sense that there exists an effective $\Q$-divisor $D$ on $Y$ such that $(Y,D)$ is log terminal and such that $-(K_Y+D)$ is big and nef.
 Then any $F \subset Y$ is dreamy \cite[Corollary 1.3.1]{BCHM}.
 This applies, for example, if $Y$ is itself Fano or toric.

 Not all prime divisors are dreamy, however.
 An example of a non-dreamy prime divisor $F$ over $(\pr^2,-K_{\pr^2})$ has been produced by Fujita \cite[Example 3.8]{fujita-maeda}. \end{example}

 Now let $(X,L)$ be an $n$-dimensional normal polarised variety, by which we mean that $L$ is an ample line bundle on $X$.
 The invariant of ultimate interest to us is the following analogue of Fujita's $\beta$-invariant.
 Denote by the \emph{slope} of $(X,L)$.
+It is interesting to note the value $\mu(X,L)$ can be interpreted as a derivative of the volume, namely

 \begin{definition} Let $F$ be a prime divisor over $(X,L)$.
 We define the $\beta$\emph{-invariant} of $F$ to be \end{definition}

 \begin{remark} The integrands vanish once $x \geq \tau(F)$, meaning one can instead define \end{remark}